Barcelona Sagrada Familia towers guide

 Do guided tours guarantee tower entry?

-They generally include reserved tower access, but weather and technical issues can still affect tower operations on the day.
-Always read the booking conditions.
+Confirmed-tower tours generally include reserved tower access.
+Weather and technical issues can still affect operations on the day.
+Always read the booking conditions — particularly around weather closures and compensation policy.
+The small-group tour (Tour 1 above) offers a €10 refund per person if the towers close.

 What happens if the elevator breaks or weather changes?